giocamurati/python_gro18/README.md

 proposed by Vincent Grosso at CARDIS18 [paper](https://hal.archives-ouvertes.fr/hal-02901386).
 All credits for the development of this algorithm and library go to the original author.
+The coded provided in this repo is given without any guarantee of correctness nor efficiency.

 This project was developed to be used as baseline for [MCRank](https://github.com/giocamurati/mcrank).